 How can I edit my profile information?

-After logging into the Commons, go to the top gray navigation bar and select: My Commons » Edit My Profile (Edit My Profile Screenshot).
-From here you can update your display name, college, role, title, academic interests, websites, and additional profile fields.
+After logging into the Commons, go to the top black navigation bar and hover over your avatar.
+Select: My Profile» Edit.
+From here you can update your display name, college, role, title, academic interests, websites, and additional profile fields that make up your Online CV.
+For more information, see Managing your Commons Profile/Portfolio.

 How do I load a picture of myself (an "avatar") to appear on my profile and other areas?

-After logging into the Commons, go to the top gray navigation bar and select: My Commons » My Edit Profile, then click on the "Change Avatar" link to upload a new image (Change Avatar Screenshot).
+After logging into the Commons, go to the top black navigation bar and hover over your existing (or default) avatar.
+Go to My Profile»Change Profile Photo.
+Here you will find detailed instructions on how to upload an avatar image.
 You can also create a gravatar, which will enable you to use that same image across many different types of websites.

 How can I change my password?

-After logging into the Commons, go to the top gray navigation bar and select: My Commons » My Account > Settings > General (General Settings Screenshot).
+After logging into the Commons, go to the top black navigation bar and hover over your avatar.
+Go to: My Settings» General.
 Enter your current password and your new password, then scroll down and select "Save Changes."

 How do I change my display profile name?